Stigmella hybnerella: Ecology

 The larvae feed on snowy mespilus (Amelanchier ovalis), Cotoneasters, Midland hawthorn (Crataegus laevigata), common hawthorn (Crataegus monogyna), small-flowered black hawthorn (Crataegus pentagyna), common whitebeam (Sorbus aria) and wild service tree (Sorbus torminalis).
 They mine the leaves of their host plant.
-The mine consists of a slender corridor, with a relatively broad, continuous, frass line, that always leaves a clear margin at either side.
-This corridor winds freely through the leaf.
-This initial corridor widens into a blotch that mostly lies along the leaf margin.
-Pupation takes place outside of the mine.

 Etymology

 Stigmella hybnerella was described by the German entomologist Jacob Hübner in 1796 from a type specimen found in Europe.
-The genus Stigmella – ″stigma″, refers to the conspicious (or occasionally metallic) small dot or a brand fascia on the forewing of many of the Stigmella species, or possibly the small size of the moths.
+The genus Stigmella – ″stigma″, refers to the conspicuous (or occasionally metallic) small dot or a brand fascia on the forewing of many of the Stigmella species, or possibly the small size of the moths.
 The species name hybnerella refers to Jacob Hübner, who seems to have named the moth after himself; although Maitland Emmet suggests it was probably proposed by another entomologist.